Dr Andrew Streets BSc MSc PhD

 Tel: +44 (0)114 271 2365

 I obtained a BSc (Hons) from the University of Durham in 1993, an MSc from UCL in 1996 and completed my PhD at the University of Leeds in 2000.
 I joined the University of Sheffield in 1999 working in the Kidney Genetics Group headed by Professor Albert Ong.
-After completing a Kidney Research UK Career Development Fellowship I was awarded a RCUK Academic Fellowship in 2006 with support from the Sheffield Kidney Research Foundation.
+After completing a Kidney Research UK Career Development Fellowship I was awarded an RCUK Academic Fellowship in 2006 with support from the Sheffield Kidney Research Foundation.
+I currently hold the title of Senior Research Fellow in Nephrology.

 Autosomal dominant polycystic kidney disease (ADPKD) is the most common genetic disease affecting the kidney (incidence 1 in 1000) and is caused by mutations in two genes, PKD1 (85-90%) or PKD2 (10-15%) which encode the polycystin-1 and 2 proteins respectively.
 Around 10% of patients on renal replacement therapy have ADPKD and it is estimated that this treatment costs £40 million per annum to the NHS alone.
 There are currently no effective drugs for slowing progression in the 50% of ADPKD patients who are destined to develop end-stage renal failure.